 Doctors usually offer ultrasound examinations to people who present with symptoms of endometriosis to look for signs of tissue growth in and around the pelvis.

-Endometriosis is an inflammatory condition that occurs when tissue from the uterine lining develops outside of the uterus.
+Endometriosis is an inflammatory condition that occurs when tissue that resembles the uterine lining develops outside of the uterus.
 Symptoms include pelvic pain, painful periods, and painful intercourse.
 Current estimates suggest that it could affect more than

 This article looks at ultrasound reliability, what happens during a scan, and whether there are more accurate ways of diagnosing endometriosis.